icons8/lunacy-docs/docs/export.md

 ## Code Preview

-Lunacy allows you to view and copy CSS, XAML and SVG code for all objects in your document.
+Lunacy allows you to view and copy CSS, XAML and SVG code for all layers in your document.
 This feature is ideal for UI designers.

-1. Select an object and press `F4` or click **View > Code**.
+1. Select a layer and press `F4` or click **View > Code**.
 2. In the displayed panel, click over the name of the required code to view the code.
 Or click the copy icon to copy the code.

 ![CSS/XAML/SVG code](public/export-copycode1.png)